Causal Mediation in Natural Experiments

 \textbf{JEL Codes:} C21, C31.

 \onehalfspacing

 Economists use natural experiments to credibly answer social questions, when an experiment was infeasible.
 For example, does winning access to health insurance causally improve health and well-being \citep{finkelstein2008oregon}?
-Natural experiments are settings which answer these questions, but give little indication of how these effects came about.
-Causal Mediation (CM) aims to estimate the mechanisms behind causal effects, by estimating how much of the treatment effect operates through a proposed mediator.
-For example, do causal gains from winning access to health insurance come mostly from using healthcare more often, or are there other direct effects?
+Natural experiments provide settings which can answer these questions, but give little indication of how these effects came about.
+Causal Mediation (CM) aims to estimate the mechanisms behind causal effects, by estimating how much of the treatment effect operates through a proposed mediator mechanism.
+For example, do causal gains from winning access to health insurance come mostly from physical use of healthcare, or plausible psychological gains from no longer having to worry about being uninsured?
 This study of mechanisms behind causal effects broadens the economic understanding of social settings studied with natural experiments.
 This paper shows that the conventional approach to estimating CM effects is inappropriate in a natural experiment setting, provides a theoretical framework for how bias operates, and develops an approach to correctly estimate CM effects under alternative assumptions.
-These methods contrast the current practice in applied economics of providing suggestive evidence of mechanisms, which neither identifies nor quantifies mechanisms behind causal effects.
+These methods contrast the current practice in applied economics of providing suggestive evidence of mechanisms, which gives necessary but not sufficient conditions for the mechanisms behind a treatment effect.